HTMLCOIN Price Hits $0.0001 (HTML)

-HTMLCOIN (CURRENCY:HTML) traded 7.3% lower against the US dollar during the 24 hour period ending at 18:00 PM Eastern on October 18th.
-One HTMLCOIN coin can now be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
-HTMLCOIN has a total market cap of $5.91 million and $8,925.00 worth of HTMLCOIN was traded on exchanges in the last 24 hours.
-During the last week, HTMLCOIN has traded 8.1% lower against the US dollar.
+HTMLCOIN (CURRENCY:HTML) traded 0.2% lower against the US dollar during the 24 hour period ending at 16:00 PM Eastern on October 19th.
+HTMLCOIN has a total market cap of $5.74 million and approximately $13,740.00 worth of HTMLCOIN was traded on exchanges in the last 24 hours.
+In the last seven days, HTMLCOIN has traded down 8.4% against the US dollar.
+One HTMLCOIN coin can now be bought for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Baby Bonfire (FIRE) traded 6.2% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.